 Except for salad dressings, I use few recipes.
 (And even those, I take liberties with!)
 The first few years in your journey to a whole-foods, plant-based diet, you follow a lot of recipes.
 (Longtime raw foodies call this “transitional eating.”)
-It’s normal.
-In fact, it’s an important phase.
-It’s instructive, as you experiment with whole foods and ingredients.

 You spend a lot of time.
 Then eating starts to get much easier and simpler.
 You have many tricks up your sleeve.
 You are resourceful.
 Missing an ingredient or two is no problem.

 The key to my method is, don’t stress about it.
 You can’t mess this up!
 Eating this way is cheap, and it’s also a great way to use a hodgepodge of random plant foods or leftovers in your fridge.

 Be inventive and never get stuck in a rut–anything in the produce section fits in this way of eating.
 I virtually never add salt (even sea salt) to my food.
 Many of these fillings and sauces have so much flavor, you won’t miss added salt.